Washington Paid Family and Medical Leave: 2026 Employer Obligations and Compliance Guide

 Nearly every Washington worker can qualify for PFML wage replacement if they worked at least 820 hours in Washington during the qualifying period.
 Full-time, part-time, temporary, seasonal, and multiple-employer work can count.

-What are the 2026 PFML job protection rules?
+What are the new job protection rules?

 Starting January 1, 2026, PFML job protection generally applies when the employer has 25 or more employees and the employee has worked for that employer for at least 180 calendar days before leave starts.
 Future thresholds are scheduled to decrease in later years.